HusamSaleem/Lottery-Simulation/README.md

 # Features
 - Currently implemented three lottery tickets {Mega Millions, Powerball, SuperLotto}
-- Basically this program has two options for the user.
-You can either start simulating an infinite amount of randomized lottery tickets to see how many draws, and total cost will take to win the jackpot.
+- Basically this program has two options.
+You can either start simulating an infinite amount of randomized lottery tickets to see how many draws, and total cost it will take to win the jackpot.
 (WILL NOT WRITE TO EXCEL FILE)
 - Other option is that you can simulate a finite amount (1 - 1,000,000) randomized lottery tickets and this will write to an excel file.
 - The excel file will include 7 columns.
 The first 6 columns are for lottery tickets that matched an "n" amount of numbers